gitmatheus/sf-metadata-opener/README.md

 ## 🔮 Coming Soon

-- Profiles, Permission Sets, Record Pages, Custom Tabs
+- Profiles, Permission Sets, Custom Tabs, and more
-- Deploy preview diagnostics
 - CLI fallback options for complex metadata

 ---